Great Things to Do Near Casa Francigena

 Montefiascone

 Follow the S2 lakeside road due south Bolsena to arrive in Montefiascone.
-This lovely hilltop town affords great views over the lake and is also home of Est!
+This lovely hilltop town affords great views over the lake and is also the home of Est!
 Est!
 Est!, the renowned local white wine.
 If you are there in August, join in the wine festivities.

 The story behind Est!
 Est!
 Est!